- Accessibility policy

 - Emergency lighting and other emergency equipment

-- All records are kept by Phil Holland in the office.
+All records are kept by Senior Admin Assistant in the office.

 - The Head Teacher are responsible for ensuring the bomb alert procedures are undertaken and implemented.